magento/devdocs/guides/v1.0/install-gde/install/install-cli-subcommands-maint.md

 	php magento maintenance:enable --ip=192.0.2.10 --ip=192.0.2.11

 <h2 id="instgde-cli-maint-exempt">Maintain the list of exempt IP addresses</h2>
-To maintain the list of exempt commands, you can either use the `[--ip=<ip list>]` option in the preceding commands or you can use the following:
+To maintain the list of exempt IP addresses, you can either use the `[--ip=<ip list>]` option in the preceding commands or you can use the following:

 	php magento maintenance:allow-ips <ip address> .. <ip address> [--none]